bjornbytes/lovr-docs/guides/Getting_Started_(Android).md

 Install the APK
 ---

-Download the latest release version of the appsample apk from the [`lovr-oculus-mobile` release page](https://github.com/mcclure/lovr-oculus-mobile/releases).
+Download the latest release version of the test apk from the [`lovr-oculus-mobile` release page](https://github.com/mcclure/lovr-oculus-mobile/releases).

 Install it to the device:

 ```
-$ adb install /path/to/appsample-release.apk
+$ adb install /path/to/test-release.apk
 ```

 Try running it by navigating to the "Library" -> "Unknown Sources" menu of the headset and running the `org.lovr.test` app.
-You should see LÖVR's "no game" screen with the logo.
+You should see a message about how to upload files.

 Running a Project
 ---